djipco/webmidi/website/api/classes/Message.md

 **Attributes**: read-only<br />

-An array containing the bytes of the MIDI message.
+An array containing all the bytes of the MIDI message.
 Each byte is an integer between `0` and `255`.

 ### `.dataBytes` {#dataBytes}